 Lastly, I want to list a couple of hot pot restaurants I like.

 If you’re in a major city in the US, chances are, you can find a branch of Little Sheep, a very famous Chinese chain that serves Mongolian style hot pot.
 You can use this store locator to find a location near you.

 Hai Di Lao

 It’s probably the most popular hot pot chain in China.
 They are well known for their solid food selection, a dipping sauce bar where you have two dozen options, and exceptional customer service.
-However it’s too bad that there are only two locations in the US – one in LA and one in San Francisco.
-But if you’re lucky enough to travel to China, this is a must-try spot.
+However there are only a handful of locations in the US – they are in California, Texas, Illinois, and New York.
+And if you’re lucky enough to travel to China, this is a must-try spot.

 Did I forget anything?